irondrive/andromeda-server/README.md

 # Installation

 For development, simply clone the repo and use `composer install` to download and install the required PHP dependencies.
 By default this includes development-specific dependencies.
 For production, download a release tarball with dependencies included, or use `composer install --no-dev`.
+Installation is done with the `./andromeda-install` entry point.

 ### Basic Requirements
 Andromeda requires PHP >= 7.4 (8.x is supported) and the JSON (7.x only), mbstring, PDO and Sodium PHP extensions.
 Other extensions may be required by apps for additional functionality.
 Supported databases are MySQL, PostgreSQL and SQLite.
 These require the corresponding PDO extensions (PDO-mysql, PDO-pgsql, PDO-sqlite).
 PostgreSQL ALSO requires the PHP-pgsql extension.

 Andromeda does not use any OS or webserver-specific functions and works on Windows and Linux, Apache and Nginx, etc.  *No* specific PHP or webserver configuration is required.
 It is recommended for security to ensure that the web server cannot write to any of the PHP code folders.

 It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/local/lib`).
 The `index.php` and `andromeda-server` entry points will check `./`, `/usr/local/lib/andromeda-server/` and `/usr/lib/andromeda-server/` in that order for the `Andromeda` folder.
-Hiding the subdirectories is not strictly required, but having them accessible will reveal information including exact app patch versions (`metadata.json`), and exposing the vendor directory could include [other vulnerable code](https://thephp.cc/articles/phpunit-a-security-risk).
+Hiding the subdirectories is not strictly required, but having them accessible [may create vulnerabilities](https://thephp.cc/articles/phpunit-a-security-risk).
 In case the folders must exist in `/var/www`, .htaccess files are included restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
 For development, the tools assume that the folders are still in the repository root.

 #### Database Config
-The `core dbconf` command is used to create database configuration.
+The `./andromeda-install core dbconf` command is used to create database configuration.
 By default, it will return the contents of the file instead of writing it anywhere.
 Using `--outfile` as a flag will instead store the configuration file (`DBConfig.php`) by in the `Andromeda/` folder.
 An alternative output filename can be picked by specifying a path/name with `--outfile path`.
 When Andromeda runs it checks its `./Andromeda/`, `~/.config/andromeda/`, `/usr/local/etc/andromeda/` and `/etc/andromeda/` in that order for `DBConfig.php`.
 The name/path can be permanently overriden by adding `<?php define('DBCONF','path-to-config');` to `Andromeda/userInit.php`.

 For example to create and use an SQLite database and save the config file in the default location - `php index.php core dbconf --driver sqlite --dbpath mydata.s3db --outfile`.
 SQLite is only recommended for testing or tiny deployments as it does not support concurrent access.

 ### CLI Install Steps
-Use the `core usage` command to see options for all available commands.
+Use the `./andromeda-install core usage` command to see options for all available commands.

-1. Run `core dbconf --outfile` to generate and write database configuration.
+1. Run `./andromeda-install core dbconf --outfile` to generate and write database configuration.
-2. Run `core install` to install the database tables.
-This will enable and install all apps that are found in the Apps folder unless `--noapps` is provided.
-It returns a list of all enabled apps mapped their specific install output.
-Apps can also have their `(myapp) install` command run separately if needed.
-The `core install` command can take any parameter needed by an individual app.
+2. Run `./andromeda-install core install-all` to install the database tables for all apps that exist.
+It returns a list of all installed apps mapped their specific install output.
+Apps can also be installed separately, e.g. `core install` or `accounts install`.
+Apps can have database dependencies that may dictate installation order.
+The `core install-all` command can take any parameter needed by an individual app.
+3. Run `./andromeda-server core scanapps --enable` to enable all apps that exist.
+It returns a list of enabled apps.

 Note the install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.
-It can also be permanently disabled for HTTP by adding `<?php define('HTTPINSTALL',false)` to `Andromeda/userInit.php`.
+It can also be permanently disabled for HTTP by adding `<?php define('ALLOW_HTTP_INSTALL',false)` to `Andromeda/userInit.php`.
+Or you can just delete the install.php entry point if you will only be using CLI for install/upgrade.

+Note that MySQL does not support transactions for queries that modify table structure.
+If an install/upgrade fails midway, the database may be left in an inconsistent state.

 #### Full SQLite Web Server Install Example with Proper Directories